cintiaching/pyautogui-scraper/README.md

 ## To do
 - Add human-like mouse movement and delays.
-- Adapt daemon process so it can run in the background.
+- Adapt daemon process so that it can run in the background.